AvaProtocol/ap-operator-setup/monitor/README.md

     cp .env.example .env
     ```

-    Edit your `.env` to update 3 things
+    Edit your `.env` to update these value

     ```
     # This will be the port to access your grafana